tlolkema/robot-playwright-workshop/README.md

 ### Installation

 - Install python3 and put it in the path. (atleast python 3.6 or any newer version)
-- Download chromedriver and put it in the path: https://chromedriver.chromium.org/
+- Install Node.js
-- Clone the Github repository: https://github.com/tlolkema/robot-workshop/
+- Clone the Github repository: https://github.com/tlolkema/robot-playwright-workshop

 Open the terminal and go to the location of the repository and run:
 - python -m venv env